Vyral/sean-zanganeh-blog/_drafts/hottest-design-trends-in-2019.md

 {% include youtube.html %}

-Are you looking for the hottest design trends and homes going into 2019?
-Well, you’re in luck—today, Pramiti Bhargava from Bluegrape Staging is here to provide you with the latest details you need to know.
+<center>Are you looking for the hottest design trends and homes going into 2019?
+Well, you’re in luck—today, Pramiti Bhargava from Bluegrape Staging is here to provide you with the latest details you need to know.</center>

 Today we are honored and fortunate to have one of our wonderful staging and design partners with us: Pramiti Bhargava, owner and co-founder of Bluegrape Staging, a company that focuses on the business of real estate staging.
 Pramiti is here to tell us about the hottest design trends to expect for 2019.&nbsp;